-Technologies abound that promises to help us adapt effectively or reduce our vulnerabilities to climate change.
-But how do we know if these technologies will help us adapt or not to climate change?
+Technologies abound that promise to help us adapt effectively or reduce our vulnerabilities to climate change.
+But how do we know if these technologies will help us adapt or not?

 Usually, climate scientists would categorise climate actions as either successful adaptations or maladaptation.
 This binary way of thinking is unhelpful because it does not consider the range of outcomes in various groups in different ways.

-Adaptation measures can be beneficial to some but can be harmful to others, thus creating winners and losers during the implementation process as exemplified in a study of seawall protection conducted in the San Francisco Bay Area.
+Adaptation measures can benefit some but harm others, thus creating winners and losers during the implementation process, as exemplified in a study of seawall protection conducted in the San Francisco Bay Area.

-The complex interaction between success and unsuccessful effects of an adaptation solution is explored using seawater desalination to supplement freshwater supply to address water scarcity due to climate change.
+The complex interaction between the successful and unsuccessful effects of an adaptation solution is explored using seawater desalination to supplement the freshwater supply and address water scarcity due to climate change.

 Desalination is used in 150 countries worldwide as an alternative water supply.
 In Israel, 85% of their domestic water use is through desalination of the Mediterranean seawater.